Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/data/README.md

 ## Why the raw dataset is not stored here

-To keep the repository lightweight and to preserve one clear working file where formulas, transformations, and chart logic remain transparent and reproducible.
+To keep the repository lightweight and to preserve a single working file where formulas, transformations, and chart logic remain transparent and reproducible.

 ## Related outputs in this repository